jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/imogen.nml.rst

    Initial ocean temperature (K).

-.. nml:member:: dir_patt
+.. nml:member:: file_patt

    :type: character
    :default: None

-   Directory containing the patterns.

-   Files in this directory are expected to be in a specific format - see the IMOGEN example.
+   Netcdf file containing the patterns.
+It should be monthly data (12 months total) with the dimension 'imogen_drive' representing time.

-.. nml:member:: dir_clim
+.. nml:member:: file_clim

    :type: character
    :default: None

-   Directory containing initialising climatology.

-   Files in this directory are expected to be in a specific format - see the IMOGEN example.
+   Netcdf file containing initialising climatology.
+It should be monthly data (12 months total) with the dimension 'imogen_drive' representing time.

-.. nml:member:: dir_anom
+.. nml:member:: file_base_anom

    :type: character
    :default: None

-   Directory containing prescribed anomalies.

-   Files in this directory are expected to be in a specific format - see the IMOGEN example.
+   Netcdf files containing prescribed anomalies.
+There should be one for each year and should be in the form 'file_base_anom' followed by 'year' (4 digits) and '.nc'